ioccc-src/winner/README.md

     late Middle English: from late Latin **obfuscatio(n-)**, from **obfuscare** 'to darken or obscure' (see *obfuscate*).

-The official IOCCC web site is [www.ioccc.org](https://www.ioccc.org).
+The official IOCCC website is [www.ioccc.org](https://www.ioccc.org).

 ## How it was started: